telosnetwork/telos-docs/docs/quickstart/wallets/getting-some-tlos.md

 TLOS token is both the governance and resource token of the Telos network and is used for voting on network wide governance ballots, managing transaction quota and purchasing RAM. &#x20;

 If you are new to crypto, you may not know the important difference between an exchange and a wallet.
-KuCoin is an exchange – we trust it fully, but we do not leave our funds there indefinitely.
-The aim of the process described below is to withdraw your TLOS into your digital wallet where you have full control of your funds.
-(We recommend [Telos Wallet](https://wallet.telos.net), and use [Anchor ](https://greymass.com/anchor/)as your signer.)&#x20;
+With a wallet all the assets you store there are completely yours.
+You and you alone have ownership and control over them.
+This is what we call self custody or non custodial storage.
+Exchanges are useful for purchasing or trading funds but not ideal for storage.
+The exchange has complete control over your funds but you can request transfers or trades.
+Because you do not have the private key, you do not have complete ownership.
+This is known as custodial storage because you are trusting custody of your funds to someone else.
+The aim of the process described below is to withdraw your TLOS into your digital non custodial wallet where you have full control of your funds.

-To acquire TLOS you can earn them or buy.
-In [this article](https://help.telos.net/en\_US/getting-started/how-to-buy-tlos) we explain how to buy TLOS on the KuCoin exchange, but you can use any exchange listed on [CoinMarketCap](https://coinmarketcap.com/currencies/telos/markets/) or on [PublicDomain](https://coinmarketcap.com/currencies/telos/markets/)
+In [this article](https://help.telos.net/en\_US/getting-started/how-to-buy-tlos) we explain how to buy TLOS on the KuCoin exchange, but you can use any exchange listed on [CoinMarketCap](https://coinmarketcap.com/currencies/telos/markets/)

 \* You can view a video with screenshots and additional tips by Telos UK at [https://telosuk.io/how-to-buy-telos/](https://telosuk.io/how-to-buy-telos/)